 What are the main differences between Binance Smart Chain and Ethereum?

-Although BSC and Ethereum share a lot of similarities, there are also some important differences between the two projects.
+Although BNB and Ethereum share a lot of similarities, there are also some important differences between the two projects.

 |What Ledger app should I use?||Ledger Binance Smart Chain app||Ledger Ethereum app|